MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-sign-up-preview-subscription.md

 ---
 title: Sign up for Project Operations preview subscriptions for resource/ non-stocked scenarios
-description: This topic provides information about how to subscribe to and deploy Project Operations for resouce/non-stocked based scenarios.
+description: This article provides information about how to subscribe to and deploy Project Operations for resouce/non-stocked based scenarios.
 author: sigitac
 ms.date: 07/02/2021
 ms.topic: article